Mercedes F1 W07 Hybrid: Non-European rounds

 At the final race of the 2016 season, the title rivals took their 14th front-row lockout with Hamilton having out qualified championship leader Rosberg by one-third of a second.
 During the race, both Mercedes started well and maintained their respective positions.
-Hamilton moved clear from the field while Rosberg had a lengthy pit stop for preventing an unsafe release thus critically losing a position to Verstappen.
-Rosberg followed Verstappen for the next 12 laps, before finally slicing past the Red Bull.
-Rosberg then set numerous fastest laps to cut down Hamilton's advantage, while Hamilton, in his bid to have a chance to secure his fourth title, tried to back his teammate up into the clutch of Verstappen.
-Vettel joined the group by using alternative strategy – using fresh supersoft tyres, he then made a pass on Verstappen for a podium position, thus separating Hamilton, Rosberg, Vettel, and Verstappen by less than three seconds.
+Hamilton moved clear from the field while Rosberg had a lengthy pit stop for preventing an unsafe release, thus critically losing a position to Verstappen.
+Rosberg followed Verstappen for the next 12 laps before finally slicing past the Red Bull.
+Rosberg then set numerous fastest laps to cut down Hamilton's advantage, while Hamilton, in his bid to secure his fourth title, tried to back his teammate up into the clutch of Verstappen.
+Vettel joined the group by using alternative strategy – using fresh supersoft tyres, he then made a pass on Verstappen for a podium position, thus separating Hamilton, Rosberg, himself, and Verstappen by less than three seconds.
 Hamilton was told numerous times via team radio to speed up due to risk of jeopardising the win.
 Hamilton ignored and disobeyed team radio instructions, arguing that his team should "let us race", and continued backing his teammate up.
 Eventually, Hamilton took the chequered flag by 0.4s from Rosberg, while Rosberg defended well from the fast coming Vettel by another 0.4s, while Verstappen took fourth, just 0.8s behind Vettel.
 From this result, Hamilton took his tenth win of the season but had lost the Drivers' Championship by five points.
 (Hamilton: 380 points; as compared to Rosberg: 385 points), therefore Rosberg was crowned as the 2016 Formula One World Drivers' Champion, his maiden and only title.